-Glimpse history through old images of Stockton-on-Tees, County Durham, in North East England.
+Glimpse history through old images of Stockton-on-Tees, County Durham, in North East England, UK.

 King Edward VII reigned from 1901 to 1910, the year this film was recorded in Stockon-on-Tees.